-Smokers at a Greater Risk of PAD – Stents can treat the Condition
+Smokers are at a Greater Risk of PAD – Stents can treat the Condition.

 Peripheral artery disease is a common circulatory problem in which narrowed arteries reduce blood flow to the limbs.
 The legs don’t receive enough blood flow to keep up with the demand of day to day walking.
 This causes symptoms, most notably leg pain when walking called claudication which disappears after a few minutes of rest but again pain starts when a person starts walking.

 Peripheral artery disease symptoms include: